 Our water source is groundwater from wells that draw water from the Floridan Aquifer and is then chlorinated for disinfection purposes prior to distribution to our customers.
 In 2022, the Florida Department of Environmental Protection (FDEP) performed a Source Water Assessment on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are 5 potential sources of contamination identified for this system with low susceptibility.
+There were no potential sources of contamination identified for this system.
 The assessment results are available on the FDEP Source Water Assessment and Protection Program website at www.dep.state.fl.us/swapp.